beyond-blockchain/bbc1/examples/README.md

 Sample applications
 ===
-Two types of sample applications are available here.
+Three types of sample applications are available here.

 # File proof
-This app allowa a user to do the following:
+This app allows a user to do the following:
 * store a file in bbc_core
 * update a file in bbc_core
 * get a file from bbc_core